 We shared a bottle of 2002 Vache Pinot Noir from California’s Cienega Valley, a wine producing region I’d never heard of before.
 Turns out it’s in the middle of California, a no man’s land between the 101 and 5 freeways.
 The pinot noir was incredibly smooth and well-balanced, with no tannic kick or after-burn.

-With our check, we recieved a plate holding a tiny coconut macaroon for each of us.
+With our check, we received a plate holding a tiny coconut macaroon for each of us.
 It was a simple but satisfying touch with a subtle liquor kick.

 Although the Bashans’ Mediterranean influenced restaurant has only existed for two months, Nadav’s deft use of premium ingredients at a reasonable price point has ensured that the family-run restaurant can already compete with most of the heavy hitters on the Westside.